Mistletoe Fig (Ficus deltoidea) Care Indoors; Watering, Soil, Pruning, Propagation, Problems

 5. New shoots will sprout from the shortened stem of the old plant into a beautiful bushy plant.

-6. Position the new Delta Fig in a warm, brightly-lit spot and maintain the soil moist until the plant is well established after which you can begin routine care.
+6. Position the new plant in a warm, brightly-lit spot and maintain the soil moist until the plant is well established after which you can begin routine care.

-9. In 4-6 months, there will be adequate root development and you can transplant the new plants into individual pots after which you can begin Delta Fig routine care.
+10. In 4-6 months, there will be adequate root development and you can transplant the new plants into individual pots after which you can begin routine care.

 Mistletoe Fig, Ficus deltoidea

-Ficus deltoidea problems include yellow leaves, leaf drop, drooping leaves, diseases and pests among others.
+Mistletoe Fig problems are yellow leaves, leaf drop, pests and diseases among others.
 Keep reading for more details on these problems and how to fix them.

 Yellow leaves

-Some of the causes of yellow leaves on Mistletoe Fig are improper watering, soggy soil and too little light.
+Some of the causes of yellow leaves on your Mistletoe Fig are inconsistent watering, soggy soil, too little light, temperature stress or aging.

 How to fix it

-Incorrect watering: Water the plant when the top 2-3 inches of soil dry out.
-Cut down on watering in the cold season but do not allow the soil to dry out completely.
+Inconsistent watering: Do not water on a schedule; water when the top 2-3 inches of soil dry out but do not allow the soil to dry out completely.

-Soggy soil: Confirm that the pot has a drainage hole and that the soil is well-drained to prevent it from getting soggy.
+Soggy soil: Confirm that the pot has a drainage hole and the soil is well-draining.

-Too little light: Make sure that the plant receives bright light with 4-6 hours of morning or late afernoon sunshine.
+Too little light: Position the plant in bright light with 4-6 hours of morning or late afernoon sunshine.
 You may also instal a grow light if the natural lighting is not adequate.

 Leaf drop